 YNAB tracks how and when money moves between your categories and Ready to Assign so you can see how your priorities may have shifted and use that information to make future budgeting decisions.

-At the top of your Budget, you’ll see a Recent Moves button which will show you a record of of any money moves you've made in the past 34 days.
+At the top of your Budget page on the toolbar above your categories, you’ll see a Recent Moves button with a clock icon.
+Click this to see a drop-down menu record of any money moves you've made in the past 34 days across your categories.

-Click on any category to jump right to it in your budget.
-Select a category or hover over its Assigned column to locate the history icon—this little clock will allow you to view the category move details for the budget month.
+Click on any category listed in the Recent Moves window to jump right to it in your budget.
+Select a category or hover over its Assigned column to locate the history icon—this little clock will allow you to view the specific category move details for the budget month.